A Deep Unrolling Model with Hybrid Optimization Structure for Hyperspectral Image Deconvolution: Experimental part

 \subsubsection{Hyperparameters setting}

-As discussed in Section \ref{problem_form}, the CNN prior $f_\theta(\cdot)$ was initially pre-trained using pairs of generated noisy hyperspectral images (with varying levels of Gaussian noise) and their respective ground truth counterparts.
-Specifically, in a blind manner, we added i.i.d.
-Gaussian noise with a random standard deviation in the range of [0.2, 10] to each image.
-The ADAM optimizer was employed during this phase, with the training comprising $50$ epochs, a learning rate of $0.001$, and a batch size of $16$.
-Following pre-training, this $f_\theta(\cdot)$ version served as the initial point for the associated model in the proposed deep equilibrium architecture, and it was further trained during the end-to-end training process.

-Regarding the DEQ model presented in Section \ref{DEQ}, the Anderson acceleration technique \cite{aderson} was employed to speed up fixed-point computations during the forward and backward passes in both training and testing phases, with the number of fixed-point iterations set to $15$.
-For the deep unrolling model discussed in Section \ref{DU}, the number of unrolled iterations or layers was set to $K=10$.
-In the end-to-end training process of the DEQ and DU models, the Adam optimizer was used with a learning rate of $1e-03$ and a batch size of $6$ for $40$ epochs.
-Furthermore, the models were optimized for an additional $150$ epochs using a learning rate of $1e-04$.
+Regarding the DeepMix model, the Anderson acceleration technique \cite{aderson} was employed to speed up the fixed-point computations during the forward and backward passes in both training and testing phases, with the number of iterations set to $15$.
+In the end-to-end training process, the Adam optimizer was used with a learning rate of $1e-04$ and a batch size of $6$ for $15$ epochs.